The Meaning of Birth – 武田地夜

 I wasn't really sure why I had stepped into the fight.
 I had no intention of becoming involved in their squabble, yet I did.
 The young noble would have been able to hold his own, I knew that.
 I grimaced.
 I couldn't fool myself; I knew exactly why I had interfered.
 It was because of him, Gailardia Galan.

 My jacket settled neatly over my shoulders as I fastened their snaps distractedly.
 Gailardia.
 My heart ached at the name.
 The young man reminded me of someone very dear, someone I hadn't thought about in decades, at least.
 I tucked my sword under my jacket, hooking the sheath into its slot in my belt, before turning and opening the door to the hallway.
 I needed to just forget about it, about him, and leave.
-The quicker I left, the quicker I could find Lloyd, and the quicker I could leave.
+The quicker I left, the quicker I could find Lloyd and put my heart at ease.

 "Give that back to me, that isn't yours."